Why is it important to have an attorney draft a contract instead of using a form off the internet?

 Can I just send tell you I want a contract and wait to get it back?

 Contract drafting is a collaborative process.
-If we just know you want a certain type of contract, we are merely providing you a form contract, which would have the same issues as any other form contract.
+If I just know you want a certain type of contract, I am merely providing you a form contract, which would have the same issues as any other form contract.
 Therefore, it is important to take the time to discuss what you are trying to do with the contract and what things are most important to you.
 Similarly, you should not use a contract provided by an attorney for a specific transaction in all of your transactions.
 This is because each transaction may be different, which would make provisions in the contract inapplicable.
 Furthermore, the costs of having an attorney modify a contract he or she previously drafted should be significantly less than drafting a new contract.